explodinggradients/.github/profile/README.md

 - [Funtuner](https://github.com/explodinggradients/nemesis) - Supervised instruction finetuning for LLM with HF trainer and Deepspeed
 - [Nemesis](https://github.com/explodinggradients/nemesis) - Reward Model framework for LLM RLHF

 We also take up consulting projects with companies who share our passion for solving hard problems to bring immense value to users.
-We are proud to have worked previously with a butch of amazing clients like [wequity](https://www.wequity.app/) and [mantisX](https://mantisx.com/).
-If you would like to work with us please feel free to shoot us a mail at consulting@explodinggradients.com.
+We are proud to have worked previously with a bunch of amazing clients like [wequity](https://www.wequity.app/) and [mantisX](https://mantisx.com/).
+If you would like to work with us please feel free to shoot us a mail at [consulting@explodinggradients.com](mailto:consulting@explodinggradients.com).

-We are always on the lookout to help visionaries building the future with LLMs ❤️
+We are always on the lookout to help visionaries build the future with LLMs ❤️